FAQ - General

 you are probably not being charged extra, since streaming audio is permitted within the data plan.
 If you have any doubts, check with

 Any plans for creating other editions of EchoLink for other smartphones?

-Users have asked about the possibility of an EchoLink app for BlackBerry, Symbian, PalmOS, Android, and Windows Mobile.
+Over the years, users have asked about the possibility of an EchoLink app for BlackBerry, Symbian, PalmOS, and Windows Mobile.

-Unfortunately, these platforms are all very different from each other, so developing software for each would involve five separate
+Unfortunately, these platforms are all very different from each other, so developing software for each would involve four separate

 development efforts, in addition to iPhone.
 An edition of EchoLink for Android is available, but there are no projects underway right now to develop editions for other platforms.